Chemical dependency counseling added to EHS system of support aimed at student mental health

 One of Lawler’s key objectives this year is to start an EHS chapter of SADD – Students Against Destructive Decisions.
 “Youth absorb messages from their peers differently than they do from adults,” he said.
 “Youth speak their own ‘language’ and are many times experts on the problems facing their peers.
 Providing them with leadership opportunities to communicate anti-use messages can lead to some creative, fun and very effective projects.”

-Lawler has office hours at EHS every Tuesday and Thursday, 7:30 a.m. to 3:30 p.m. and is available for appointments or walk-ins, Students or parents may contact him by phone, 952-848-3194, or email email@example.com
+Lawler has office hours at EHS every Tuesday and Thursday, 7:30 a.m. to 3:30 p.m. and is available for appointments or walk-ins.
+Students or parents may contact him via phone at 952-848-3194 or via email at firstname.lastname@example.org